-Archeologists discover 3,000-year-old Egyptian city, left 'as if it were yesterday'
+Archaeologists discover 3,000-year-old Egyptian city, left 'as if it were yesterday'

 architecture

-Archeologists discover 3,000-year-old Egyptian city, left 'as if it were yesterday'
+Archaeologists discover 3,000-year-old Egyptian city, left 'as if it were yesterday'

 Credit: From Dr. Zahi Hawass/Facebook

-Archeologists discover 3,000-year-old Egyptian city, left 'as if it were yesterday'
+Archaeologists discover 3,000-year-old Egyptian city, left 'as if it were yesterday'

-A group of archeologists has found the largest ancient city ever discovered in Egypt, dating back 3,000 years.
+A group of archaeologists has found the largest ancient city ever discovered in Egypt, dating back 3,000 years.

-The city, named "The Rise of Aten," was discovered under the sand on the western bank of Luxor, lead archeologist Zahi Hawass said in a statement.
+The city, named "The Rise of Aten," was discovered under the sand on the western bank of Luxor, lead archaeologist Zahi Hawass said in a statement.

 It dates to the reign of King Amenhotep III, who ruled Egypt between 1391 and 1353 BCE, according to the statement.